petebrowne/sprockets-helpers/README.md

 Usage in the App
 ----------------

 The helpers can also be used in the app itself.
-You just include the `Sprockets::Helpers` module and add an `#environment` method which returns a reference to the Sprockets environment (see the Sinatra app setup above).
+You just include the `Sprockets::Helpers` module and set Sprockets::Helpers.environment to the Sprockets environment to search for the assets.
+Alternatively you can define an #assets_environment method in the context of #asset_path, which returns a reference to the Sprockets environment (see above).

 Now the following index file: